 Everyone who enrolls in Medicare receives a red, white, and blue Medicare card.
 This card lists your name and the dates that your Original Medicare hospital insurance (Part A) and medical insurance (Part B) began.
-It will also show your Medicare claim number, which serves as an identification number in the Medicare system.
-(If you get Medicare through the Railroad Retirement Board, your card will say Railroad Retirement Board at the top.)
+It will also show your Medicare number, which serves as an identification number in the Medicare system.
+(If you get Medicare through the Railroad Retirement Board, your card will say Railroad Retirement Board at the bottom.)

 If you have Original Medicare, make sure you always bring this card with you when you visit doctors and hospitals so that they can submit bills to Medicare for payment.
 If you have a supplemental insurance plan, like a Medigap, retiree, or union plan, make sure to show that plan’s card to your doctor or hospital, too, so that they can bill the plan for your out-of-pocket costs.